falble/spotipy/README.md

                                                 ))

 ```
 The repository is divided into two main folders.
 One contains the individual functions, the other contains small use cases.
-Both will be updated whenever I am bored.
-This repository is intended to be nothing more than a funny hobby.

 Here you can find a more structured repository for spotipy applications: